 The programme of the European Congress of Local Governments will consist of six thematic tracks: Finances, Economy, Innovations, Society, Environment, Business & the City:

-- Europe Facing Global Changes vs. Local Government of the 21st Century
+- Global Changes Facing Europe and Local Governments in the 21st Century

 - A Mayor or a Manager?
 Management in Practice